mveeprojects/ScalaWiremock/README.md

 * One which is volume-mounted to [some mappings](wiremock_config/mappings) and is available on port [8080](http://localhost:8080/__admin/mappings)
 * The other which does not have volume-mounted mappings is available on port [8081](http://localhost:8081/__admin/mappings).

-To run these containers simply run `docker-compose up -d`, to shut them down just run `docker-compose down`.
+To start these containers, from the root of this project run `docker-compose up -d`, to shut them down run `docker-compose down`.

 ### Wiremock Endpoints